Abubakar Rimi: Later career

 In 1993, Rimi accepted his appointment as Chairman of the Nigerian Agricultural and Cooperative Bank (NACB) under the General Ibrahim Babangida administration.
-During the transition to the Nigerian Third Republic, Rimi was a member of the center-left Social Democratic Party (SDP) and one of the early supporters of the June 12 movement opposed to the annulment of the election of MKO Abiola.
+During the transition to the Third Nigerian Republic, Rimi was a member of the center-left Social Democratic Party (SDP) and one of the early supporters of the June 12 movement opposed to the annulment of the election of MKO Abiola.
 He later left the June 12 movement, and became a Minister of Communications under the General Sani Abacha administration.